equinor/omnia-tutorial/presentations/introduction.rst

   * Grouping
   * Billing

-  How this relates to this workshop - Omnia Applications (v's workshop) - subscription / resource group
+  How this relates to this workshop and what we have created - Omnia Applications (v's workshop) - subscription / resource group

 ----